210119-java-enterprise/GreatestSQL_p1/README.md

 List of features ready and TODOs for future development
 * Easy to use and straightforward user API.
 * No need for SQL, HQL, or any databse specific language.
-* Straightforward and simply Annotation based for ease of use.
+* Straightforward and simple Annotation based for ease of use.

 To-do list:
 * Mapping of join columns inside of entities.